 Fire insurance maps may give you an idea of the type of structure that was located at a specific address.
 For availability, check the Newberry Library's Fire Insurance Maps page.

 Building permits can help you learn more about the homes where your ancestors lived.
 For more information, including online records, check out the Chicago Building Permits Digital Collection 1872-1954 on the University of Illinois at Chicago's website.

 Find addresses and convert them to the modern equivalents, if necessary.
 Check the Assessor's website to find the PIN.
-Take the PIN, and legal description, if you have it, to the Tract Department in the Recorder of Deeds office.
+Take the PIN, and legal description, if you have it, to the Tract Department.
 Ask for help to locate the tract book page and have it copied.
 If there are any documents of interest listed, arrange to view them (they're on microfiche) and take notes; copying them is very expensive.
 If you can't do the research yourself, hire someone.
-The Recorder of Deeds office does not take research requests.
+The Recordings Division does not take research requests.

-For on-site document retrieval in Chicago, I recommend contacting Steven Wright (Joliet Genealogy) or Kim Stankiewicz (Chicago Ancestry).
+For on-site document retrieval in Chicago, I recommend contacting Steven Wright (Your Chicago Ancestors) or Kim Stankiewicz (Chicago Ancestry).
 Both are experienced researchers who make frequent trips to Chicago-area archives to do client work.